pts/minilibc32/README.txt

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-minilibc32 is an experimental, size-optimized and minimalistic libc (C runtime library) for writing programs in C targeting Linux i386 (executable program file format ELF32).
+minilibc32 is an experimental, size-optimized and minimalistic libc (C runtime library) for writing programs in C targeting Linux i386 (executable program file format ELF32) compiled with the OpenWatcom C compiler or GCC.
 Size-optimized means that the library functions are written by hand in assembly language, favoring shorter code size over execution speed.

-To try minilibc32 on Linux, install OpenWatcom, NASM, sstrip (https://github.com/BR903/ELFkickers/blob/master/sstrip/sstrip.c), and run `./compile.sh' from the cloned Git working directory.
+To try minilibc32 on Linux, install OpenWatcom, GCC, NASM, sstrip (https://github.com/BR903/ELFkickers/blob/master/sstrip/sstrip.c), and run `./compile.sh' from the cloned Git working directory.
 The libc machine code is in the created minilibc32.bin file (for size comparisons), and the test programs (Linux i386 ELF32 executable programs) are in the files test_*.ow.

+For production use, one of OpenWatcom or GCC (not both) will be enough.

-Byte sizes of i386 machine code of some libc functions in minilibc32:
+Byte sizes of i386 machine code of some libc functions in minilibc32 using the OpenWatcom __watcall calling convention:

 * isalpha(3): 11 bytes
 * isspace(3): 15 bytes